 Single-family renters pay more and stay longer, reducing turnover costs and the risk of bringing in bad tenants.
 (On the downside, that can make it harder for landlords to raise rents aggressively.)
 Pre-COVID-19, single-family rentals had a turnover rate of about 30%, says Walker, who says that’s much lower than the 50% that is typical of apartments.
 Families often want to keep kids in their existing schools, and they don’t have as many choices in the single-family rental market as young apartment renters might have.

-Builders see construction advantages too.
+However, builders see construction advantages from building a rental home as well.
 With greater control over the end product, projects go up faster and more efficiently; much as a commercial project might unfold, single-family for rent can get built in one shot versus a take-down schedule.
 Builders can eliminate the usual headaches and delays of buyers making choices to personalize their homes.

 “Eliminating the color-out process means builders can execute identical homes all the way down the street, which creates efficiencies and saves them money,” says Hunter.